 Smolt habitat refers to unobstructed riverine and estuarine habitats that allow salmon to physiologically transform to a marine life stage.

 Marine habitat refers to habitat that Atlantic salmon migrate to after leaving rivers, where they feed heavily and grow rapidly.
-Marine habit must be disease-free, provide food resources, and have good water quality for salmon to survive.
+Marine habitat must be disease-free, provide food resources, and have good water quality for salmon to survive.

-Dams limit or block salmon’s access to important habitats in Maine.
-More than 90 percent of Maine’s rivers and streams are affected by dams, which directly kill or injure a significant number of Atlantic salmon on upstream and downstream migrations.
+Dams limit or block salmon access to important habitats in Maine.
+More than 90 percent of Maine's rivers and streams are affected by dams, which directly kill or injure a significant number of Atlantic salmon on upstream and downstream migrations.
 Dams also harm important habitats by flooding free-flowing rivers, reducing water quality, and changing fish communities.
-Finally, dams worsen the effects of climate change by limiting Atlantic salmon’s access to cool-water habitats in higher elevation areas in Maine.
+Finally, dams worsen the effects of climate change by limiting Atlantic salmon's access to cool-water habitats in higher elevation areas in Maine.
 Of the more than 400 dams along rivers and streams that support wild Atlantic salmon, only 75 have fishways, a structure that allows fish to swim around dams to reach their spawning grounds.

 Gulf of Maine DPS salmon survival in the ocean has decreased over the last 25 years.
 This means that an increasing number of salmon die in the ocean before they can return to Maine to spawn.
 Many Atlantic salmon die in the ocean due to predation, starvation, diseases and parasites, and changing ocean conditions.
 Marine survival is poor throughout the Atlantic Ocean and is affected by both nearshore and open ocean survival rates.
 This ongoing and significant threat has pushed populations of Atlantic salmon in the United States closer to extinction.
 The North Atlantic Salmon Conservation Organization leads international efforts to control and better manage foreign fisheries to reduce their impacts on Atlantic salmon born in the United States.
 Not all causes of low ocean survival are well-known.
 Threats like climate and ocean changes, plus shifts in predator and prey abundance and distribution, appear to affect salmon survival at sea.

-Threats with the potential to limit recovery of the Gulf of Maine DPS of Atlantic salmon include:
+Primary threats with the potential to limit recovery of the Gulf of Maine DPS of Atlantic salmon include:

-Dams and road crossings.
+Dams and road stream crossings